Originally Posted on May 29, 2020, on Law360

-In the 59-page published opinion, the three-judge appellate panel found that the claims ran parallel to regulations under the Food, Drug and Cosmetic Act, not in conflict to them, and that Genentech had failed to show that it would have been impossible to comply with the plaintiffs’ request without approval from the Food and Drug Administration.
+In the 59-page published opinion, the three-judge appellate panel found that the claims ran parallel to regulations under the Food, Drug, and Cosmetic Act, not in conflict with them and that Genentech had failed to show that it would have been impossible to comply with the plaintiffs’ request without approval from the Food and Drug Administration.

 In the case, which was consolidated into a multidistrict litigation from 14 separate actions, a group of cancer treatment providers allege that while the labeling of Herceptin states that it can produce up440 milligrams of its active ingredient, trastuzumab, when reconstituted, in practice it produces substantially less.